gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 ---
 title: What is an iframe?
 An overview
 series: web
-description: ...
+description: ""
 published: 2025-01-01
 updated: 2025-01-11
 ---

-Iframes are omnipresent and extremely useful, yet they are also complicated and confusing.
+Iframes are omnipresent and extremely useful, yet they're also complicated and confusing.

 Let’s take a broad look at how they work.

 ---

 # But what is an iframe?
 An iframe is a box with another webpage in it — a webpage within a webpage.

 Some iframes are visible and obvious, used for social media components, payment portals, and embedded videos.